Thursday, November 5 at 6:00 p.m.

 $10 members · $20 non-members · $40 V.I.P

 6:00 p.m.
 (Chicago) · 7:00 p.m.
 (New York)

 Jay Jaxon sat at the helm of Maison Jean-Louis Scherrer as the Couturier in 1969, becoming the first American and African American to head a French Fashion House, making his mark on the Paris’ world of Haute-Couture.
-Listen to Fashion Designer, Curator, and Lead Authority on Jay Jaxon Rachel Fenderson, as she discusses Jaxon’s contributions and how his presence in the fashion industry made it possible for more to follow.
+Listen to Fashion Designer, Curator, and Lead Authority on Jay Jaxon Rachel Fenderson in conversation with Chicago designer and cultural curator Amanda Christine Harth as they discuss Jaxon’s contributions and how his presence in the fashion industry made it possible for more to follow.

 What's more, in the 1970s, Jaxon would create costume designs for Le Ballet Pour Demain and the film L'odeur des fauves.
 In the same year he would go on to release his eponymous Jay Jaxon collection presented through the "Premiere Collection, Prêt à Porter, Couturiers Américains de Paris".
 Next he would become the Assistant Designer to Yves Saint Laurent and then to Marc Bohan for Christian Dior creating Haute Couture and Prêt à Porter collections.

 Thereafter, Jaxon would return to the maison Jean-Louis Scherrer as the Assistant Designer and once again he would become the Couturier for the Maison in the early to mid 70s.
 Upon his return from France to New York City, Jaxon produced his own divisional collection released at the Plaza Hotel as well as designing for Pierre Cardin, Jay Jaxon for Benson & Partners, Jou-Jou, Jay Jaxon for Muney, John Kloss, and Jay Jaxon for The New Pliers.